IBM/securitization_blockchain/README.md

 Enter an id and a version (here we'll use "sec" and "v1").
 Then, select the "Choose Files" button to upload the smart contracts, which are titled [lib.go](chaincode/src/lib.go), [read_ledger.go](chaincode/src/read_ledger.go), [write_ledger.go](chaincode/src/write_ledger.go), and [securitization.go](chaincode/src/securitization.go).
 These files are located in the `chaincode/src` directory of this project
 <img src="https://i.imgur.com/NJgMwPm.png">

 Finally, we'll need to Instantiate the chaincode.
 This can be done by opening the chaincode "Actions" menu and selecting "Instantiate".
 This will present a form where arguments can be provided to the chaincode `init` function.
-In this case, we'll just need to provide an integer (we used `"101"`) to the Arguments section, and then click "Next" and then "Submit"
+In this case, we'll just need to provide an integer (we used `"101"`) to the Arguments section, then click "Next" and then "Submit"
 <img src="https://i.imgur.com/eh1Djmj.png">

 ### Hyperledger Network Setup (**local**)